docarray/docarray/docs/fundamentals/documentarray/serialization.md

 da_rec == da
 ```

-Note that in the previous code snippet the user needs to remember the protol and compression methods used to store the data
-in order to load it back correctly. `DocArray` allows you to specify `protocol` and `compress` as file extensions.
+Note that in the previous code snippet the user needs to remember the protol and compression methods used to store the data in order to load it back correctly. `DocArray` allows you to specify `protocol` and `compress` as file extensions.
 By doing so you can forget later on which protocol and compression methods were used to serialize the data to disk.
-This functionality assumes `.save_binary` and `.load_binary` are called with `filename` following the form
-`file_name.$protocol.$compress` where `$protocol` and `$compress` refer to a  string interpolation of the respective `protocol` and `compress` methods.
+This functionality assumes `.save_binary` and `.load_binary` are called with `filename` following the form `file_name.$protocol.$compress`,  where `$protocol` and `$compress` refer to a  string interpolation of the respective `protocol` and `compress` methods.

 For example if `file=my_docarray.protobuf.lz4` then the binary data will be created using `protocol=protobuf` and `compress=lz4`.